villasite/sba/_posts/2020-01-05-jesus-christ-charge-for-new-year-to-parish.md

 None of us is the center of the universe.
 We belong to an immensely and intensely beautiful divine action _that is not over_.

 **Charge!**

-*[The preceding reflection was given by Sister Joanne Delehanty, OP during today's Mass]*